ypyl/ypyl.github.io/Blog/2023-06-29-Creating-Blog-Using-Blazor.md

 ## Source generator reload - dotnet build-server shutdown; dotnet clean; dotnet run

+There is an interesting behavior regarding how source generators work.
+If you make changes to the code in the source generator project and expect those changes to immediately reflect in the project that uses the generated code, you will be disappointed.
+By simply running `dotnet build`` or `dotnet run``, the generated code in the target project will not be updated.
+In order to see the changes, you will need to execute the command dotnet build-server shutdown to clear the cache.

+I encountered this issue and found a solution [here](https://learn.microsoft.com/en-us/answers/questions/1184090/looking-for-assistance-clearing-the-cache-for-upda).

+To provide further context, the way it works is that the C# compiler, `csc.exe`, typically starts a "compilation server" named `VBCSCompiler.exe` to avoid the overhead of starting the process repeatedly. `csc.exe` forwards the parameters to `VBCSCompiler.exe` via interprocess communication (IPC) to perform the compilation.
+The compiler process, once loaded, will not pick up changes to the source generator DLL because it is loaded dynamically.
+Shutting down the `VBCSCompiler.exe` process or waiting for the idle timeout is necessary to load the updated DLL.

 ## Issue with debugging and tracing

 ## Using SourceGenerator to create Html from Md files